This post may contain affiliate links. See our affiliate disclaimer here.

 11. Where do you dump your poop?
 (Oops, I brought it up again)

-Most RV’s have a grey tank, black tank, and a freshwater tank (although some people use a composting toilet).
+Most RVs have a grey tank, a black tank, and a freshwater tank (although some people use a composting toilet).

-The freshwater tank can run up to about 60 gallons (depends on how big your rig is) and that is your drinking water.
-The black tank is your waste.
-The grey tank is sink and shower water.
-You have a little hose that comes out of your tanks that connects with a sewer.
+The freshwater tank can run up to about 60 gallons (depending on how big your rig is), and that is your drinking water.
+The black tank is your toilet waste.
+The grey tank is the sink and shower water.
+You have a little hose that comes out of your tanks and connects with a sewer.
 Most RV parks and campgrounds will have sewer hookups or dump stations for you to empty your tanks.
 You pull a lever that says black and then one that says grey and BAM.
 Your tanks are emptied.
-It’s very simple.

 A Beginner’s Guide to Living in an RV